weixian-zhang/FoodTruckJunkie/README.md

   any text change causes map to grey-out.
   This is due to input textboxes are string type while GoogleMap's "center" property accepts decimal only.
   This is solved by parsing string to float e.g: parseFloat(this.state.latitude)

+## Table of Content
+* Azure Deployment
+* ApiServer Specification
+* How to Contribute to Project
+* Software Architecture Design
+* Testings
+* Project Roadmap
+* What Have I learnt - The Happy Moments